DarthStrom/WalkingSkeleton/harden.md

 Things to do once it works to harden
 ====================================

-- fix off by one error in bmp rendering code
 - debug audio
 - change character bmp to skeleton character
 - get rid of as much unsafe as we can